gnikoloff/houdini-dojo/README.md

 ## 3. Using the Worklet

 To use any of the worklets after you have loaded them, you need to add `paint(<worklet-name>)` as a CSS `background-image` property to any valid HTML element on your page.
-You can reference which CSS custom properties each Worklet supports in the project page, so you can change and customise them to your liking.
+You can control their appearance just like any other regular image referenced in CSS with properties such as `background-size`, `background-repeat`, `background-position` and so on.

-##### All CSS Properties have fallbacks in case you don't provide any, so you can just plug and play the demos on any HTML element.
+Each Worklet comes with predefined values (please refer to the project link).
+You have the power to overwrite any of them using CSS custom properties (variables).